samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

 ```

 These two functions essentially produce the same results.
 However, `grad_fast` simply returns the pre-calculated results
-for the entire state space of `hash & 0x0F`.
+for the entire state space of `hash_list & 0x0F`.
 This means we only have to make 1 comparison instead of 6, and one logical
 AND statement instead of 3.
 Because of this, henceforth `grad` will refer to `grad_fast`.

 Now, we add a quick linear interpolation function, `lerp`.